ASYM0B/Dataset/README.md

 The chatbots are divided into two folders, Dialogflow and Rasa, depending on the technology to which the chatbot belongs.
 The folders also contain the source of each chatbot and a table with the results of the evaluation performed with ASYM0B.

-Finally, in this [link](https://github.com/ASYM0B/tool) there are ASYM0B environments, which can be used using these chatbots.
+Finally, in this [link](https://github.com/ASYM0B/tool) there are ASYM0B environments, which can be used with these chatbots files.